Leopold I, Holy Roman Emperor: Early years

 Born on 9 June 1640 in Vienna, Leopold received the traditional program of education in the liberal arts, history, literature, natural science and astronomy.
-He was particularly interested in music, as his father emperor Ferdinand III had been.
+He was particularly interested in music, as his father Emperor Ferdinand III had been.
 From an early age Leopold showed an inclination toward learning.
-He became fluent in Latin, Italian, German, French, and Spanish.
-In addition to German, Italian would be the most favored language at his court.
+In addition to his native German, he became fluent in Latin, Italian, and Spanish.
+Leopold disdained the German language and preferred to speak and read in Italian, which was the language most often spoken at his court and used in his official correspondence; in 1656 he founded an Italian literary academy in Vienna.
+Although some historian have noted this disdain of German to be exaggerated.

 Likewise he had received comprehensive ecclesiastical training as he had originally been selected for a career in the higher clergy.
 This plan, though, was dropped upon the 1654 death of his older brother, Ferdinand IV, when Leopold became heir apparent.
 Nonetheless, Leopold's spiritual education had had a manifest impact on him.
 Leopold remained under the spell of his clerical education and Jesuit influence throughout his life.
 For a monarch he was uncommonly knowledgeable about theology, metaphysics, jurisprudence and the sciences.
 He also retained his interest in astrology and alchemy which he had developed under Jesuit tutors.
 A deeply religious and devoted person, Leopold personified the pietas Austriaca, or the loyal Catholic attitude of his house.
 On the other hand, his piety and education may have caused in him a fatalistic strain which inclined him to reject all compromise on denominational questions, which is not always considered a positive characteristic of a ruler.